 The computer will try to ping the machine four times.
 You will obtain one of these subsequent responses:

-- Destination Host Unreachable: The response means that the computer isn’t reachable via the local network from which the ping was sent.
+- Destination Host Unreachable: The response means the computer isn’t reachable via the local network from which the ping was sent.

 - Bad Command or Filename: The response implies that either you mistyped the command or you’ve not enabled the TCP/IP protocol on your computer.

-- Reply From aaa.aaa.aaa.aaa: Bytes=32: The response means that the computer has received replies from a network device using the specified IP address.
+- Reply From aaa.aaa.aaa.aaa: Bytes=32: The response means the computer has received replies from a network device using the specified IP address.
 It usually means that there is a solid connection to the machine.

 If the ping request is answered, the machine can still not communicate correctly with other devices on the network, and overwritten IP addresses may persist.